crate-ci/typos/README.md

 Sometimes, what looks like a typo is intentional, like with people's names, acronyms, or localized content.

-To mark an identifier or word as valid, add it your [`_typos.toml`](docs/reference.md) by declaring itself as the valid spelling:
+To mark a word or an identifer (grouping of words) as valid, add it your [`_typos.toml`](docs/reference.md) by declaring itself as the valid spelling:
 ```toml
 [default.extend-identifiers]
 # *sigh* this just isn't worth the cost of fixing